Dang-Hai-Tran/ft_transcendence/design_api.md

 -   The updated channel object ([Channel](#channel))

-Updata name, visibility or password of a channel by admin
+Update the name, visibility or password of a channel by an admin

 ## Add new admin by owner

-Only channel's owner can add user as admin and the user must be a member of the channel and isn't already an admin of the channel
+Only the channel's owner can add a user as an admin and the user must be a member of the channel and isn't already an admin of the channel

 ```typescript
 POST /api/v1/channel/<channel_id>/admin/add